 From date night dinners at Firefly to sipping wine at The Ruby Tap on a Saturday afternoon, to dipping chips in Jose’s Blue Sombrero guacamole at Happy Hour with a Margarita in hand— you’ll find plenty at The Village to cure any craving.

 Our unique stores and boutiques, most owned by Tosa locals, are perfect for shopping strolls with family or friends.
 Shop high-end boutiques like Salamander for the latest fashions, hunt for that vintage find at Studio Ric Rak, become a plant parent at The Flower Lady, purchase a classic hardback book at The Little Read Book Store, or design a custom leather piece at Heinsight.

 We’re also home to multiple public parks: Hart Park, Pocket Park and Root Common Park.
 Each one is perfect for sitting quietly outdoors with a good book, or loads of outdoor activities like enjoying a round of tennis in the warmer months, a curling match in the winter months, or walking or jogging with friends.

 Aptly-named East Tosa is located on the East side and is a vibrant urban community with a classic Main Street feel.
 Much like anywhere in Wauwatosa, you’re bound to find good local brews—both coffee and beer.
-See the “world’s tiniest beer museum” at East Tosa’s Stock House Brewing Co. where they never make the same beer twice.
+Gather around an authentically eclectic, industrial-chic taproom at East Tosa’s Gathering Place Brewing where they serve award-winning, community-centered craft beer.

 Cranky Al’s is another spot for coffee and more.
 Their robust breakfast menu includes just about everything you could possibly consider for a breakfast item—think savory bacon tacos, a meat lovers burrito, or sweet peanut butter buttercream-filled doughnuts.